gumberss/FinanceControlGameinator/README.md

 ## About The Project

-Finance Control Gameinator is a game in development to help the people manage their money better having some fun.
+Finance Control Gameinator is a game in development to help the people manage their money better, having some fun.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Vision

-At the begginig, the app is going to make the Monopoly game easier to play, and after some features and deployments, it will start going to other direction, focusing in features that people use on a daily basis to manage their finances
+At the begging, the app is going to make the Monopoly game easier to play, and after some features and deployments, it will start going to other direction, focusing in features that people use on a daily basis to manage their finances
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Objective